noeyislearning/noeyislearning/data/markdowns/coding-challenges/assign-cookies.md

 5. The loop continues until we've either run out of cookies or all children have been checked.
 The number of content children is equal to the index of the child pointer `child_i` (since it was incremented each time a child was content), which is returned as the result.

 Take note, this algorithm has a time complexity of O(n log n) due to the sorting operation, where n is the length of the longer list.
 The space complexity is O(1) as it uses a constant amount of space.

+## Acknowledgement

+This problem is a LeetCode problem.
+The original problem can be found at [here](https://leetcode.com/problems/assign-cookies/).